 - Similarly, Princess Sally from the Sonic SatAM series would be ruler if Robotnik hadn't taken over.
 Instead, she leads the resistance movement.

-- Prince Uncouthma of Odiferous rules his people and there's no mention of a King or a Queen.
+- Aladdin: The Series: Prince Uncouthma of Odiferous rules his people and there's no mention of a King or a Queen.

-- Graciela, the fairy princess in Barbie: A Fairy Secret.
+- Graciella the fairy princess in Barbie: A Fairy Secret.

 - This was historically a perfectly accurate description of the title "prince".
 It was often just used as a general term referring to a ruler (i.e. Machiavelli's The Prince), and did not specify their actual rank or even their system of government.
 Any ruling individual was a "Prince".
 Given that female rulers are far more common nowadays (and were tentatively accepted in certain cases in other societies), that means that there are many "Princesses" who rule today, from Queens Regnant to female Presidents or Prime Ministers (although the male/gender neutral term "Prince" might be technically more appropriate).
 This concept can easily explain female ruling princesses seen in this trope, at least the historical fictional examples.